-If you have been getting mysterious bites, finding small blood spots or unexplained small black marker dots on your sheets, these could be signs of an early bed bug infestation.
-This site provides fact-based information as well as practical hands-on advice on how to deal with, and gain the upper hand in your infestation.
+If you are getting mysterious bites, welts or finding small blood spots or small black marker dots on your sheets, these could be signs of bed bugs.
+BedBugsNorthwest provides fact-based information, training, and hands-on tips to deal with, and gain the upper hand in your infestation.
+I won and so can you!

 The concern that bed bugs may also be in your car is real.
-In fact it’s all too easy to infest your car as people unknowingly bring infested items out of their house and into their cars to dispose or store them.
-You could even bring them into your car or workplace in your purse, coat, backpack, phone case, etc. Ideally you will learn and understand how not to infest your car and what to do if you already have. read more to learn what options you have if you think your infestation has spread to your car…
+In fact it’s all too easy to infest your car as people unknowingly bring infested items out of their house and into their cars to dispose of or store them.
+You could bring them into your car or workplace in your purse, coat, shoes, backpack, phone case, etc. this site gives you hands-on practical advice to help you not infest your car.
+I’ll give you some questions to ask your pest control operator if you already have. read more to learn what options you have if you think your infestation has spread to your car…

 Should You Isolate Your Bed?

 Isolating your bed has drawbacks and benefits.
 I’ve covered the pros and cons, and best practices on how to do it.
-Whether your bed can be isolated depends on the frame and the type of bed you have. read more to learn how you can finally get a good night’s sleep
+Whether your bed can be isolated depends on the frame and the type of bed you have. read more to learn how you can finally get a good night’s sleep.
+Learn more about isolating your bed here.

 Can You Inspect Your Own Home?